edgelesssys/constellation/rfc/image-discoverability.md

 - a version number that is one of
   - a release version number (e.g. `v2.2.0`) for release images
-  - a pseudo-version number (e.g. `v2.3.0-pre-debug`) for development images
+  - a pseudo-version number (e.g. `debug-v2.3.0-pre.0.`) for development images
-  - a pseudo-version number (e.g. `v2.3.0-pre-branch-name`) for branch images
+  - a pseudo-version number (e.g. `branch-name-v2.3.0-pre.0,`) for branch images
 - a commit hash of the Constellation monorepo that is used to build the images (e.g. `cc0de5c68d41f31dd0b284d574f137e0b0ad106b`)
+- a commit timestamp of the Constellation monorepo that is used to build the images (e.g. `20221115082220`)

 To identify images belonging to one invocation of the build pipeline, the pipeline uses a unique identifier for the set of images, referred to as `image version uid`.
-This is either the release version number (e.g. `v2.2.0`) or a pseudo version that combines the version number and the commit hash (e.g. `v2.3.0-pre-debug-cc0de5c68d41f31dd0b284d574f137e0b0ad106b`).
+This is either the release version number (e.g. `v2.2.0`) or a pseudo version that combines the version number, commit timestamp and the commit hash (e.g. `debug-v2.3.0-pre.0.20221115082220-cc0de5c68d41f31dd0b284d574f137e0b0ad106b`).

 The build pipeline produces as outputs: